 All measurements undergo filtering based on their positions in the $x\textsf{--}y$ plane.
 Due to the chromaticity of the quadrupoles in the spectrometer beamline, the NBW positrons have a characteristic ``butterfly-shaped'' distribution in the detector plane (energy-angle correlation).
 This is exploited by applying a spatial cut as shown in Fig.~\ref{fig:hourglass}.
 It significantly reduces the presence of background measurements, while keeping the signal measurements intact: $\sim 78\%$ of the background measurements are removed, while $\sim 96\%$ of the signal measurements are retained.
 All passing measurements are subsequently embedded in the corresponding sensitive surfaces of the detector in ACTS for the next tracking step.

 The performance of the reconstruction algorithms discussed below is evaluated within the detector acceptance.
-That is, the different metrics are calculated exclusively for signal positrons that produce exactly one measurement in each detector plane.
-The acceptance also includes the butterfly cut discussed above, which effectively restricts the energy range of signal positrons to $1.5\textsf{--}4$~GeV for the dipole setting which is simulated here.
-The lower bound of this range approximately corresponds to the top edge of the vacuum exit window, while the upper bound corresponds to the bottom edge of the sensitive area at the first detector layer.

-The ALPIDE chips' detection efficiency for minimum ionizing particles ($\gtrsim99\%$, typically~\cite{AGLIERIRINELLA2017583,MAGER2016434,Abelevetal:2014dna}) is included in the acceptance definition.
-For final observable performance metrics of interest -- such as the track reconstruction rate -- the strict requirement on the number of measurements is relaxed.
-In these cases, positrons producing an arbitrary number of measurements in the detector are included, to better reflect the values expected in real data.\\
+The acceptance includes the butterfly cut discussed above, which effectively restricts the energy range of signal positrons to $1.5\textsf{--}4$~GeV for the dipole settings that are simulated here.
+The lower bound of this range approximately corresponds to the top edge of the dipole exit flange, while the upper bound corresponds to the bottom edge of the sensitive area at the first detector layer.
+The ALPIDE chips' detection efficiency for minimum ionizing particles ($\gtrsim99\%$, typically~\cite{AGLIERIRINELLA2017583,MAGER2016434,Abelevetal:2014dna}) is also included in the acceptance definition.
+The final observable performance metrics of interest -- such as the track reconstruction rate -- are evaluated for different cases characterized by the number of signal measurements in each detector layer.

 Next, we describe how one can simulate the detector performance for an arbitrary value of $a_0$.
 To this end, all calculations involving the signal are done first with the ``exactly one positron per BX'' assumption, where each of these positrons must have \textit{at least one measurement in the detector volume}.
 As discussed earlier, this amounts to $\mathcal{A}\sim 71\%$ of the generated positrons and to a good approximation it is independent of $a_0$ (at least in the parameter range relevant for E320).
 This choice is denoted as ``$1e^+/{\rm BX}$''.